Branch Line Britain - celebrating Britain's minor railways

 Description: The newest passenger line in Wales, opened in February 2008 on a former freight line from the South Wales mainline to the edge of Ebbw Vale.

 History: The line had originally opened in 1850, but passenger services ceased in April 1962.
+In May 2015 the line was extended north to reach Ebbw Vale Town.

-Porth railway station
+Treherbert railway station looking north

 Cardiff Central to Treherbert